Mudug

 Mudug (Mudug) is an administrative region (gobol) in north-central Somalia.
-Spread across an area of 72933 km2, the northern half of Mudug is part of Puntland whilst the southern half is part of Galmudug State, both of which are autonomous states within the Federal Republic of Somalia.
+Spread across an area of 72933 km2, the northern section of Mudug is part of Puntland whilst the majority of Mudug is part of Galmudug State, both of which are autonomous states within the Federal Republic of Somalia.
 It features a rural economy based largely on pastoralist livelihoods and limited agriculture.
 The security environment is volatile due to inter-clan feuds and conflicting jurisdiction, which has resulted in humanitarian and governance challenges.

 Geography

 Mudug is an administrative region (gobol) in north-central Somalia.
 Spread across an area of 72933 km2, the northern half of Mudug is part of Puntland whilst the southern half is part of Galmudug State, both of which are autonomous states within the Federal Republic of Somalia.
 Physiographically, it is bordered by Ethiopia to the west, by the Somali regions of Nugal and Galguduud to the north and south respectively, and the Indian Ocean on the east.
 The provincial capital is Galkayo.
 Constisting of five districts—Galdogob, Galkayo and Jariban in Puntland, and the Harardhere and Hobyo districts in Galmudug—the region has been characterised by political polarisation.
-The districts are further subdivided into villages such as Dajimale, Galbarwaaqo, Halabokhad, Roox, and War Galoh.
+The districts are further subdivided into villages such as Dajimale, Galbarwaaqo, Halabokhad, Roox, Dalsan-Mudug, and War Galoh.